Skip to content

 “Emergency: need a performer tonight at [venue], [time], £[fee]” in your local musician group.

 Keep a shortlist of 3–5 reliable local acts.
 The GIGXCHANGE profiles page lets you save and compare acts for exactly this kind of emergency.
+Or use GX Gig Rescue to broadcast an urgent booking invite to up to 25 available acts nearby: the first to accept is booked.

 3. For Artists: The Venue Was Locked

 You have driven 40 miles, loaded the van, arrived at the venue and it is dark, locked, and no one is answering the phone.
-This happens more than it should — especially with pubs that change management or close unexpectedly.
+This happens more than it should, especially with pubs that change management or close unexpectedly.

 Your immediate steps